-The marking pens I have and use are Faber-Castell, set of 4 (going from Super fine, Fine, Medium, and Brush nib shapes).
+The marking pens I have and use are Faber-Castell with a variety of thicknesses.
 Whichever you use make sure they are permanent and not water based-so if you decide to paint over them with more watercolors your lines won’t dissolve!

 Water spray bottle

 This is also a totally optional tool that has more to do with style.
 It allows you to easily wet the paper and put the paint on-wet on wet-which is a technique.
 It’s fun to experiment with and see the different effects you can get!
 It’s also fun and easier to blend colors this way.